TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/README.md

 ### 2. Installing the RPi Pico through the Arduino IDE boards manager under Windows 8.1 (and Windows 10).

-This proved to be very easy to install and use.
+After the announcements [**here**](https://github.com/ARMmbed/mbed-os/pull/14488) and [**here**](https://github.com/arduino/ArduinoCore-mbed/releases/tag/2.0.0), this proved to be very easy to install and use.
 Note that a reset button was connected between the RPi Pico pin 30 (RUN) and pin 28 (GND) as shown below - this avoids the requirement of a a disconnection of the USB cable to set the Pico in boot-select load mode.
 (It was necessary to put the Pico in upload mode everytime a new sketch was uploaded.)

 An existing Arduino IDE 1.8.13 installation was used with the official Arduino mbed-based installation - the instructions as described [**here**](https://www.raspberrypi.org/forums/viewtopic.php?f=144&t=309215#p1849553) were followed.
 It required a smalllish 300 MB download from within the board manager.